All Episodes

 I really appreciate your help.

-You bet happy to be a service.
+Happy to be of service.

 Thank you very much.

-All right, Babette.
+All right, Babbette.

-Mike in uh Munachi, New Jersey.
+Mike in Munachi, New Jersey.

-I drive into Munachi, New Jersey, every time I go to the airport.
+I drive into Munachi, New Jersey every time I go to the airport.

 I live right next door to the airport.